Somehow, Satan Got Behind Me: Plot

 Four elderly men meet for coffee late at night.
 The fourth to arrive is hostile to the waiter, who secretly urinates in the man's coffee.
 The man, Abum (Dick Bakalyan), realizes this, and the group share a laugh over it, during which they are revealed to actually be demons.

-One of them, Blurk (Bill Macy), complains that there are no strong personalities in this century.
+One of the demons, Blurk (Bill Macy), complains that there are no strong personalities in this century.
 He tells a story of Perry, a man he met hitch-hiking, who he molded into a serial killer over encouraging conversations.
 Perry sought to emulate Johnny Mack Potter, the country's most prolific killer, and to break his record number of murders.
-As Perry drew level with Potter's figure, Blurk grew bored accompanying him on the "mundane" murders of prostitutes and vagrants.
-Blurk gave an anonymous tip to the police that leads to Perry's arrest; one of the men present at the arrest—offender profiler Frank Black (Lance Henriksen)—seems to see through Blurk's human disguise.
-In prison, Perry is murdered by his cellmate Johnny Mack Potter, reclaiming his record.
+Perry, with Blurk in tow, began to murder a number of prostitutes and vagrants, quickly surpassing Potter's body count.
+However, Blurk grew bored with Perry's "mundane" murders, and provided the police with a tip that led to his arrest.
+Curiously, one of the men present at the arrest—profiler Frank Black (Lance Henriksen)—seems to see through Blurk's human disguise.
+In prison, Perry is later murdered by Potter, who reclaims his record in doing so.

 Abum tells another story, which he believes shows that mankind no longer needs demonic temptation to be damned.
-Abum followed an everyman figure called Brock, watching his grindingly repetitive life.
-Brock visited a strip club often but without joy, which led Abum to believe he no longer took pleasure from sinning.
-One day, Abum added an additional irritation to Brock's life, posing as a traffic warden and giving him a ticket.
+Abum followed an everyman figure named Brock, watching his depressingly repetitive life.
+Brock often visited a strip club but without joy, which led Abum to believe he no longer took pleasure from sinning.
+One day, Abum added an additional irritation to Brock's life: he posed as a traffic warden and gave the man a ticket.
 This was enough to drive Brock to suicide.
 However, during this time, Abum also encountered Black, who again saw his demonic nature.